Quad ministers convene to address Indo-Pacific 'coercion', climate, COVID

 By Humeyra Pamuk and Kirsty Needham

-MELBOURNE, Feb 11 (Reuters) - Climate change, COVID and China's "coercion" in the Indo-Pacific will top the agenda when foreign ministers of the Quad – an informal grouping of Australia, India, Japan and the United States – convene in Melbourne on Friday.
+MELBOURNE, Feb 11 (Reuters) - Climate change, COVID and China's "coercion" in the Indo-Pacific will top the agenda when foreign ministers of the Quad – an informal grouping of Australia, India, Japan and the United States – convene in Melbourne on Friday, but the discussions will also expand into an escalating crisis between the West and Russia over Ukraine.

-U.S. Secretary of State Antony Blinken arrived in Australia this week with Washington consumed by an escalating crisis with Russia, which has massed some 100,000 troops near Ukraine’s border and stoked Western fears of an invasion.
-Moscow denies it has such plans.
+U.S. Secretary of State Antony Blinken arrived in Australia this week as Washington grapples with a dangerous standoff with Moscow, which has massed some 100,000 troops near Ukraine’s border and stoked Western fears of an invasion.
+Russia denies it has such plans.

 The Biden administration wants to show the world that its long-term strategic focus remains in the Asia-Pacific and that a major foreign policy crisis in one part of the world does not distract it from key priorities.

-"It's important that we be present, that we be engaged, that we be leading across this region," he said.

-Both Blinken and his Australian counterpart Marise Payne said a key element of the Quad discussion will focus on establishing a regional environment free from "coercion", a thinly veiled swipe at Beijing's expansive economic and military ambitions in the Indo-Pacific.
+Both Blinken and Payne said a key element of the Quad discussion will focus on establishing a regional environment free from "coercion", a thinly veiled swipe at Beijing's expansive economic and military ambitions in the Indo-Pacific.

-"Together we are a vital network of liberal democracies committed to practical cooperation and to ensuring all Indo-Pacific nations, large and small, are able to make their own strategic decisions, free from coercion," Payne said in a statement on Thursday.

 The Quad's cooperation on the region's COVID response was "most critical", Payne told parliament, with cyber and maritime security, infrastructure, climate action and disaster relief - especially after the recent Tonga volcanic eruption - also in focus.